FarhanSiam042/Cinebook/README.md

 CineBook is a full-stack movie ticket booking system built as a Spring Boot microservices architecture with a React frontend.
-A customer can browse movies and theaters, pick a showtime, select specific seats on a live seat map, and book — payment and confirmation are then processed automatically through an event-driven backend.
+A customer can browse movies and theaters, pick a showtime, select specific seats on a live seat map, and book, payment and confirmation are then processed automatically through an event-driven backend.
 An admin dashboard manages the entire catalog: movies, theaters, screens, seats, users, and a system-wide view of every booking, payment, and notification.

-**Course:** SWE 4602 – Software Design and Architecture

 ---